WHO CAN MOVE THE NEEDLE? ANYONE?

 He's actively planning TBD Tennis Innovation Week for October 27-30 this year.
 (TBD stands for TENNIS BUSINESS DEVELOPMENT)

-Segal is asking everyone of his 100+ speakers "What innovation are you bringing to tennis?"
-He wants the audience to get a good look at the future of our sport and the event to create a momentum to bring ideas for change.
+Segal is asking every one of his 100+ speakers "What innovation are you bringing to tennis?"
+He wants the audience to get a good look at the future of our sport and the event to create momentum to bring ideas for change.

-The TENNIS INNOVATION WEEK inclues three parts (also see PDF slides)
+The TENNIS INNOVATION WEEK includes three parts (also see PDF slides)